 Trinity's cooking staff prepares a menu each month that is shared with all school families.
 These menus follow the federal guidelines for healthy meals incorporating the necessary food groups.
-Childcare families have the option of using this hot lunch program each day or bringing in a lunch from home.
+Childcare families have the option of using this CACFP program or bringing in a lunch from home.